 The country is experiencing franchise boom nowadays.
 Homegrown franchise businesses are competing with international franchise companies to seize the market.

-For the last year, Indian franchise economy has grown but is still making less than 4 percent of India’s GDP.
+For the last year, the Indian franchise economy has grown but is still making less than 4 percent of India’s GDP.
 Therefore, the country is a tempting target for foreign franchisors.
 As a proof for it, let’s compare franchised outlets in India which provide only a few million dollars retail sales to the sales for trillion of dollars in the USA.
-Annual turnover of franchise businesses is around 4 billion US dollars.
+The annual turnover of franchise businesses is around 4 billion US dollars.

 Franchise fee in India can vary from $3,000 to $30,000 and more, depending on the type of a franchise business.